 Ptuj Regional Museum is a special museum with collections and sections for archaeology, history, cultural history, ethnology, restoration workshops and other services.
-It was founded in 1893, when the Museum Society in Ptuj was established and archaeological findings were exhibited in the then lower grammar school.
+It was founded in 1893, when the Museum Society in Ptuj was established, and archaeological finds were exhibited in the then lower grammar school.

-In 1895 the professor Franc Ferk donated numerous artefacts of various types to the museum, which was thus named after the donor – Ferk’s Municipal Museum.
-In the course of years, the exhibition grounds became too small; consequently the museum moved to the former Dominican monastery in 1928.
+In 1895 Professor Franc Ferk donated numerous artefacts of various types to the museum, which was then named after the donor – Ferk’s Municipal Museum.
+Over the years, the exhibition area became too small, so the museum moved to the former Dominican monastery in 1928.

 After 1945 the castle complex was placed under the management of the museum, and so it acquired most of its present facilities.
-The museum continued to extend the geographical scope of its activities, and in 1963 it was named, Regional Museum Ptuj.
-At present the museum covers the wider area of Ptuj and Ormož, famous for its rich prehistoric and antique sites (Roman Poetovio), the period of migrations of peoples, medieval and modern age monuments, which bear witness to cultural and economic importance of Ptuj and its surroundings, as well as of rich folklore traditions.
+The museum continued to extend the geographical scope of its activities, and so in 1963 it was renamed, Ptuj Regional Museum.
+At present the museum covers the wider area of Ptuj and Ormož, famous for its rich prehistoric and ancient sites (Roman Poetovio), the period of the migrations of peoples, medieval and modern monuments, which bear witness to the cultural and economic importance of Ptuj and its surroundings, as well as of rich folklore traditions.

 Ptuj Castle virtual tour